bbauska/W3Cx-1of5-CSS.0x/README.md

    alt="CSS Intro logo." />
 </p>

-### Video: The history of CSS, by Bert Bos, co-inventor of CSS
+<h4>Video: The history of CSS, by Bert Bos, co-inventor of CSS</h4>

 In 1994, it was not possible for an author to style HTML documents.
 Several browsers had style sheets, but only for the user.